Urdwa Dhanurasana – Upward Bow Pose

 How To Do The Asana?

 It is not too difficult to perform the pose.
 However.
 You need a little flexibility, and the rest comes after you start doing it.
-You can check out the steps that are given below.
+You can check out the steps that are given below.- At first, you have to lie down flat on the ground, on your back.

 - Next, you have to bring your feet close to the hips.
 Place the feet flat on the ground.
 Your toes should be pointing forward.